🎧 Listen to the AI podcast version of this article.

 Application Layer

 The second layer is the application layer, this is where your application servers live.
-In our case we have wrapped our application server with an AutoScale Group.
-This will allow our application to scale up if more servers are needed or to recover in the case one of the availability zones is out of service.
-In the case where an entire availability zone is out of service the load balancer is smart enough to know that and it will scale up in a different availability zone.
+In our case we wrap our application server with an Autoscaling Group.
+This allows our application to scale up if more servers are needed or to recover in the case one of the availability zones is out of service.
+In the case where an entire availability zone is out of service, the load balancer is smart enough to know that and will scale up in a different availability zone.

 Database Layer